 So, Social Network Analysis is something essential to bear in mind for companies that look for modern ways to tackle their problems in a world where data is everywhere.

 Ricardo Gonçalves has worked with data for more than eight years and is currently dedicated to applying Machine Learning techniques to predict power load and generation for the utility company he works for.
-He is also dedicated to empowering data teams to achieve excellency in data operations.
+He is also dedicated to empowering data teams to achieve excellence in data operations.